Nokia N93

-The Nokia N93 is a mobile phone from Nokia, part of the multimedia Nseries.
-It was the most advanced camera phone from Nokia at the time of its release, and Nokia's first phone with optical zoom.
+The Nokia N93 is a mobile phone from Nokia, part of the multimedia-focused Nseries lineup.
+Released in 2006, it was the most advanced camera phone from Nokia at the time of its release, as well as being the first Nokia phone with an optical zoom.

-N93 was particularly marketed for its swivel design like its predecessor Nokia N90, which mimics the appearance of a conventional camcorder.
+N93 was particularly marketed for its swivel design like its predecessor Nokia N90, which mimics the appearance of a camcorder.
 The N93 improved upon camera capabilities over the N90.
-The phone has a 3.2-megapixel camera with 3x optical zoom, Carl Zeiss optics and 30 fps 640×480 (VGA) MPEG-4 video recording capability.
+The phone has a 3.2-megapixel camera with 3x optical zoom, Zeiss optics and 30 fps 640×480 (VGA) MP4 video recording capability.
 It was succeeded by the Nokia N93i.

 Features

 The Nokia N93 supports 3G (WCDMA 2100 MHz), EDGE and GSM (900/1800/1900 MHz) networks.
 It also has Push to Talk over Cellular (PoC), Wi-Fi (802.11b and g), an infrared port (for IrDA) and Bluetooth.